Physical update first:

 New Repertoire: copy-cat or comparison?

 I received a shipment of Music Minus One (MMO) material last week.
-I got some really good baroque repertoire for oboe, recorder and flute (fluteAltissimothat will all be played on the oboe) and discovered a baroque composer I did not know before: Veracini.
+I got some really good baroque repertoire for oboe, recorder and flute (that will all be played on the oboe) and discovered a baroque composer I did not know before: Veracini.
 I also got some straight-forward jazz and Brazilian repertoire for flute.
 These will be interesting because they really use the high register of the flute.
 I will need to practice note in the following range:

 Included in that shipment is a collection of Telemann duets for flute with no continuo.
 The MMO CD has a flutist playing flute 2, but the sheet music has both parts.
 I thought it might be nice to record some of these with the flute on CD and with myself playing both parts.
 By Murphy’s law, someone had done this and posted it on the BBoard!
-That someone is Craig Matovich, whom I respect quite a lot as an oboist and as a person: we disagree on some aspects of reed making and tooling, play very differently, but we share many ideals including:
+That someone is Craig Matovich, whom I respect quite a lot as an oboist and as a person: we disagree on some aspects of reed making and tooling, play very differently, but we share many ideals including:- Pursuing oboe performance for the sheer joy of it to spite any difficulties.

-2. Using technology as an ensemble when we can’t get people to play with.
+- Using technology as an ensemble when we can’t get people to play with.

-3. Sharing our experience in the hopes it benefits and/or encourages others.
+- Sharing our experience in the hopes it benefits and/or encourages others.

-4. Exploring classical, world-folk, jazzy and fusion of musical styles.
+- Exploring classical, world-folk, jazzy and fusion of musical styles.

-The love of music and life overall and hope for peace, understanding and caring in the world.
+- The love of music and life overall and hope for peace, understanding and caring in the world.

 I had intended to work on another sonata, but Craig agreed that it might be interesting to compare the same work with our different sounds and styles.
 I personally think he did a remarkable set of recordings.
 So while I prepare for mine, here they are his.
 His knowledge, experience and tooling (hardware and software) are far superior to mine, but still accessible to the amateur home-producer.